sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - there is a new decorator (TODO) `@agent` that allows you to define your own agents.
 When you send a request to the cat, you can ask a reply from a specific agent (more details below).
 If the agent name is not specified in the request, a default `SimpleAgent` will be used.
 - you can declare an agent in your plugin using `@agent` and subclassing the `BaseAgent` class, which only requires a method `execute` and a `name` attribute.
 TODO example.
 - the agent router is name based.
 You can still define a custom routing agent that can do way more complicated stuff (embedding based routing, LLM base routing, etc.).
+- So yes, now a plugin can contain one or more agents, and the agents can talk among themselves.
+I don't recommend such setups in production, but for sure having more agents and having the user decide which one to run, should allow more stable and useful AI apps.
+- Agents can decide whether or not to run hooks, and even create new ones.
+Just call `cat.mad_hatter.execute_hook("my_hook", default_value, cat)` and everything works as it already worked.
+- TODO: nice utility method `cat.execute_hook("hook_name", default)`.

 ## Plugins